 In this paper we discuss the mixed language input of four deaf mothers and the mixed output of their three deaf and three hearing children.
 Taking a strict definition of code-mixing (as defined by Muysken 2000) we find that the deaf mothers mainly use a form of code-mixing, or mixed code-blending, called congruent lexicalization, which results in a mixed form between NGT (Sign Language of the Netherlands) and Dutch in a structure which is compatible with both NGT and Dutch.
 The deaf children (up to 3 years), who are only just beginning to become bilingual, hardly produce any code-mixed utterances.
 The hearing children, however, are clearly bilingual in NGT and Dutch, and use code-blending of the mixed type in more or less the same form as their mother does.

 2021.
 Argument omissions by deaf students in three languages and three modalities.
 First Language 41:5 ► pp. 646 ff.

 Tang, Gladys W. L. & Jia Li

-	This list is based on CrossRef data as of 13 november 2020.
+This list is based on CrossRef data as of 8 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.